ricktu288/ray-optics/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Third-Party Software

+Ray Optics Simulation includes or depends upon the following third-party software, either in whole or in part.
+Each third-party software package is provided under its own license.

+### FileSaver.js

+FileSaver.js is distributed under the [MIT license](https://github.com/eligrey/FileSaver.js/blob/master/LICENSE.md).
+The source code is available at: https://github.com/eligrey/FileSaver.js

+### Bootstrap

+Bootstrap is distributed under the [MIT license](https://raw.githubusercontent.com/twbs/bootstrap/master/LICENSE).
+The source code is available at: https://github.com/twbs/bootstrap